-Improving post-impact care is a key strategy promoted by the World Report on Road Traffic Injury Prevention (Peden et al., 2004) and is a Pillar of Action in the Global Plan for the Decade of Action (UNRSC, 2011), as shown in Box 2.
+Improving post-impact care is a key strategy promoted by the World Report on Road Traffic Injury Prevention (Peden et al, 2004) and is a Pillar of Action in the Global Plan for the Decade of Action towards addressing new Sustainable Development goals relating to road safety (UN, 2010; UN, 2011; UN, 2015).
+See Box 2.

-Box 2: Global Plan - Pillar 5: Post crash response
+Box 2: Global Plan - Pillar 5: Post accident response

-Increase responsiveness to post-crash emergencies and improve the ability of health and other systems to provide appropriate emergency treatment and longer term rehabilitation for crash victims.
+Increase responsiveness to post-accident emergencies and improve the ability of health and other systems to provide appropriate emergency treatment and longer term rehabilitation for accident victims.

-Activity 1: Develop pre-hospital care systems, including the extraction of a victim from a vehicle after a crash, and implementation of a single nationwide telephone number for emergencies, through the implementation of existing good practices.
+Activity 1: Develop pre-hospital care systems, including the extraction of a victim from a vehicle after an accident, and implementation of a single nationwide telephone number for emergencies, through the implementation of existing good practices.